-We report revenue in nine segments, and we translate revenue from each market's local currency into U.S. dollars using weightedaverage exchange rates.
+We report revenue in nine segments, and we translate revenue from each market's local currency into U.S. dollars using weighted-average exchange rates.
 Revenue is measured as the amount of consideration we expect to receive in exchange for transferring products.
-All revenue is recognized when we satisfy our performance obligations under the contract.
+All revenue associated with a contract is recognized when we satisfy our performance obligations under the contract.
 We recognize revenue by transferring the promised products to the customer, with revenue recognized at shipping point, the point in time the customer obtains control of the products.
 We recognize revenue for shipping and handling charges at the time the products are delivered to or picked up by the customer.
-In most markets, we offer a return policy that allows our sales force to return unopened and unused product for up to 12 months subject to a 10% restocking fee.
+In most markets, we offer a return policy that allows our sales force to return unopened and unused product for up to 30 days for a full refund, or 12 months subject to a 10% restocking fee.
 Reported revenue is net of returns, which have historically been less than 5% of annual revenue.
 Sales taxes and value added taxes in foreign jurisdictions that are collected from customers and remitted to governmental authorities are accounted for on a net basis and therefore are excluded from net sales.